GeorgeKirirtsis/Pong/README.md

 $ make

 Windows :
-good luck 🤷‍♂️ probably try building under WSL and using an X environment to pass graphics through.
+🤷‍♂️ probably try building under WSL and using an X environment to pass graphics through.

+!
+You need to download and link sdl2 in the lib directory in order to excecute the game !